tesujimath/tabulator-rs/README.md

 It is available both as a Rust crate and a command line program, `tabulator`.

-The motivation to build such a thing is [Beancount Lima](https://github.com/tesujimath/beancount-lima).
+The motivation to build such a thing is [limabean](https://github.com/tesujimath/limabean), a new implementation of Beancount in Rust and Clojure.

 ## Example Output